-Business-as-Usual Strategies NextGen Strategies Replicate programs Spread skills and practices The field has been focused on the spread of programs that are not necessarily transferable from one environment to the next.
+Business-as-Usual Strategies NextGen Strategies Replicate programs • Spread skills and practices The field has been focused on the spread of programs that are not necessarily transferable from one environment to the next.
 We need to identify effective skills and practices that can be leveraged across settings and programs.
-Use traditional design and evaluation Use rapid-cycle learning and co-design We have relied on traditional design and evaluation in which solutions are developed by researchers and program implementers and in which there's too much lag time between pre- and post-analysis.
+Use traditional design and evaluation • Use rapid-cycle learning and co-design We have relied on traditional design and evaluation in which solutions are developed by researchers and program implementers and in which there's too much lag time between pre- and post-analysis.
 We need to know in real time when things aren't working and co-design solutions with parents and teachers that solve their real-world needs.
-Underutilize technology Leverage technology and data for impact and scale Program operations, data collection, and communications often rely on manual and time-intensive processes.
-We need to harness technology and data to improve program impact and scale.
+Underutilize technology • Leverage technology and data for impact and scale Program operations, data collection, and common processes.
+We need to harness technology